Cavender-Bares-Lab/Data-management-lab/docs/protocols/licor_6400_warmup_protocol.md

-Author: Licor, Inc.

-Manual: Chapter 4 -> Please refer to the manual for the fundamental of good measurements in Chapter 4: &gt; Making Measurements.
+###### Author: Licor, Inc.; Manual: Chapter 4 -> Please refer to the manual for the fundamental of good measurements in Chapter 4: Making Measurements.

 ### Goal

 Checklist of things that should be done prior to making measurements with Licor 6400/6400xt.
 Takes about 5 minutes.

+### Supplies Needed

+-   Licor 6400/6400XT with leaf chamber
+-   Charged batteries
+-   CO<sup>2</sup> canisters
+-   Soda Lime
+-   Drierite
+-   Plants!!!

 ### Checklist Summary